cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 For an IDE, taking Eclipse as an example, the plug-ins for Gradle *buildship* and Maven *m2e* will integrate with the "Run As..." capability, allowing you to specify whether you want to build the project with a Wrapper, or a specific version of your chosen build tool.

-The required build-tasks are typically `clean bootWar` for Gradle and `clean package` for Maven.
-Once run, Gradle will generate a WAR file in the `build/libs` directory, while Maven will generate it in the `target` directory.
+The required build-tasks are typically `clean build` for Gradle and `clean package` for Maven.
+Once run, Gradle will generate a WAR file in the `cics-java-liberty-springboot-asynchronous-app/build/libs` directory, while Maven will generate it in the `cics-java-liberty-springboot-asynchronous-app/target` directory.

 **Note:** When building a WAR file for deployment to Liberty it is good practice to exclude Tomcat from the final runtime artifact.
 We demonstrate this in the pom.xml with the *provided* scope, and in build.gradle with the *providedRuntime()* dependency.